We are always pleased to see visitors. In recent times we have accommodated short-stay visitors at the rate of about 500 per year.

 People living in Mutual Heights come from many different backgrounds, some down-sizing from houses in the suburbs, some coming to stay from overseas, and some living the city life flitting from one building and one apartment to another.
 Living in such close proximity can be difficult when people fail to recognise their responsibilities, perhaps because they are used to running around in a freehold suburban property with a garden, or they are coming from a poorer environment, or they simply come from a place with different norms and standards of behaviour.
 Perhaps they come from a loud apartment block where people have always behaved badly.
 Problems can be avoided with a little attention to etiquette, and here we offer a few tips on living in close proximity with your neighbours, in Mutual Heights.
 It was prompted by similar guidelines to be found on the web - our thanks to the sometimes anonymous and usually uncontactable original authors.

-- Remember that this is a NO SMOKING building in the common areas.
+Remember that this is a NO SMOKING building in the common areas.
 Although smoking is allowed inside your apartment, make sure that the area is completely ventilated with the outside windows and vents open (unless the wind is coming in on your side.
-Properly discard cigarette butts in your own trash, do NOT fling them out onto the street.
+Properly discard cigarette butts in your own trash, do NOT fling them out onto the street or into the Atrium!
 Also remember that you need PERMISSION to have pets, they must be small, and outside the apartment they must be on a leash.